sh1boot/sh1boot.github.io/_posts/2024-08-03-naturally-aligned-instruction-set.md

 instruction (consistent with my disinclination for oddly-aligned branch targets).

-Then there's the matter of how to denote various instruction size combinations when they're more constrained by the lack of unaligned cases.
+After that there's the matter of how to denote various instruction size combinations when they're more constrained by the lack of unaligned cases.

 ### opcode size encoding